devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/build.md

 1. Go to the <a href="https://console.aws.amazon.com/cloudfront/" target="_blank">Amazon CloudFront</a> console.
 You should see a Web Distribution for the WildRydes web application.
 2. Click on **Origin Access Identities** in the left navigation.
 You should see an identity named **Unicorn OAI**.

+    !!! info "CloudFront Origin Access Identity"
-	> An Origin Access Identity is a special CloudFront identity that you can associate with a Distribution in order restrict access using AWS IAM.
+        An Origin Access Identity (OAI) is a special CloudFront identity that you can associate with a Distribution in order restrict access using AWS IAM.
+You can also find the OAI by viewing your Web Distribution

 3. Copy down the ID.
 4. Go back to the <a href="https://s3.console.aws.amazon.com/s3/home" target="_blank">Amazon S3</a> console and open up the bucket policy.